ironhack-edu/temp-id-case-study/student-resources/css-selectors-advanced-lesson.md

 ### Task

 Experiment and add more selectors to your page.
-Focus on the ones you feel least comfortable with and try some new ones out.
-The result doesn’t have to look beautiful, getting to grips with the selectors is the important part!
+Focus on the ones you feel least comfortable with and try some new ones out - the result doesn’t have to look beautiful, getting to grips with the selectors is the important part!

 ### Self Evaluation